PolusAI/image-tools/segmentation/polus-imagej-threshold-triangle-plugin/README.md

 # ImageJ threshold triangle

 This plugin implements the triangle threshold method.
-As desbrined by [ImageJ](https://imagej.net/plugins/auto-threshold#triangle) the Triangle algorithm, a geometric method, cannot tell whether the data is skewed to one side or another, but assumes a maximum peak (mode) near one end of the histogram and searches towards the other end.
+As described by [ImageJ](https://imagej.net/plugins/auto-threshold#triangle) the Triangle algorithm, a geometric method, cannot tell whether the data is skewed to one side or another, but assumes a maximum peak (mode) near one end of the histogram and searches towards the other end.
 This causes a problem in the